Sprintec Birth Control Pills (Norgestimate and Ethinyl Estradiol)

 What are Sprintec birth control pills?

 Sprintec (in Canada known as “Ortho Cyclen”) is a brand of birth control pills that aid in preventing pregnancy.
-Ortho Cyclen birth control pills also aid in making periods more regular, relieving period pains, decreasing blood loss, and decreasing risk of ovarian cysts.
+Ortho Cyclen birth control pills also aid in making periods more regular and less painful, decreasing blood loss, and decreasing risk of ovarian cysts.

 Sprintec dosages have a combination of two hormones (a progestin and an estrogen) that prevent ovulation (the release of an egg from an ovary).
 Norgestimate and ethinyl estradiol pills (generic name for Sprintec) also increase the thickness of vaginal fluid to help prevent fertilization (the sperm reaching an egg).
 In addition, Sprintec pills change the lining of the uterus to prevent attachment of a fertilized egg.
 A fertilized egg passes out of the body if it is unable to attach to the uterus.